rubytune/perf_check_daemon/README.md

 # perf_check_daemon

-Watches pull requests on your github repository and comments on how the changes will affect your app's performance using [perf_check](https://github.com/rubytune/perf_check).
+This repo contains:

+1) A Sinatra app that receives webhooks from github

+When a certain user is mentionned, it will fire off

+2) A resque job that automates Rails performance testing via [perf_check](https://github.com/rubytune/perf_check).

+3) A status app to view all jobs and their history.

 ### Usage

 Call out to your user in a pull request comment (in the body, review, or diff), giving the urls to test, and shortly after you'll get a reply summarizing the performance differences between the branches:

 ![](https://cloud.githubusercontent.com/assets/6469642/13340018/cb4dd9c2-dbe1-11e5-98b7-8501b2512c70.png)

-Any arguments you pass in will be fed directly into perf_check.
+Any arguments you pass in are fed directly into perf_check.
 For example, this comment would run 3 different performance checks each with custom options:

 ```
 Hit the /posts action 50 times: